-After trying high-fat, low-carb, low-fat, and dozen other diets, I came to the conclusion that a whole food plant-based diet is the best!
+After trying high-fat, low-carb, low-fat, and a dozen other diets, I concluded that a whole food plant-based diet is the best!
 It excludes all meat, seafood, dairy, eggs, and anything else containing animal products.

 Please don’t worry about protein!
 It’s a common myth that we need extra protein.